-DACs are the most essential tool in transmitting digital audio.
-Without DACs, we would not be able to output audio from any electric machine.
-DACs transform the data’s form from a binary state to analog audio in the form of varying wave frequencies.
+A DACs job is to transmit digital audio.
+Without DACs, we would not be able to output audio from any electronics.
+Whenever you hear music, the playback (output) is what comes through a DAC.
+They transform the data form from a binary state to analog audio in the form of varying wave frequencies.

 Every time you play a music track or an audio file, a DAC circuit has to convert the file’s signal form.
 For instance, when you hit play on an audio track on your mobile phone or laptop, the audio file which is stored in the form of binary code goes through your DAC.
 The DAC then converts this code into an analog output that you can hear through speakers.

 You need an analog converter because computers can’t store analog data.
 Computers can only recognize 2 states: the ON state and the OFF state (often represented as 1s and 0s).
 Essentially, this binary code is the language that computers ‘understand’.
 The sounds we hear, on the other hand, are a sequence of varying frequencies.
 This makes it impossible for a computer to store audio files in their analog form.
 And since speakers can take an analog input only, you’ll need a DAC to convert the digital data into an analog form.